 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 |Pilot S/Ldr Kenneth Roy McDonald, 250430 (MIA / KIA) Ivanhoe, VIC

 Crew Sgt Charles Roland Napier, 420247 (MIA / KIA) Leichhardt, NSW

 Crew F/O Thomas Edward O'Neill, 407451 (MIA / KIA) Adelaide, SA

 Crashed November 26, 1942

-During 1946 the burnt out wreckage was found in a clearing at the northwest end of Buna Airfield (Old Strip) and believed to be this aircraft.
+During 1946 the burnt out wreckage was found in a clearing at the northwest end of Buna Airfield (Old Strip) and was believed to be this aircraft.
 At that time, no human remains or traces of the crew were found at the crash site.

 Recovery of Remains

 All three crew members were officially declared dead the day of the mission and are listed as having "No Known Grave".
-All are memorialized at Bomana War Cemetery on the Port Moresby Memorial, all three on panel 9.
+All three are memorialized at Bomana War Cemetery on the Port Moresby Memorial, all three on panel 9.